-If you transfer through TUPE or another TUPE like mechanism following the principles of COSOP, to another NHS organisation you will not necessarily continue with exactly the same HR policies and practices you had with your former employer, unless they form part of your existing contractual terms and conditions of employment.
-You may wish to discuss this with your HR or trade union representative in advance of your transfer to confirm which policies and practices will be transferring.
+If you leave direct NHS employment to join another organisation providing health care services to the NHS, you will not necessarily continue with exactly the same HR policies and practices you had with your former employer, unless they form part of your existing contractual terms and conditions of employment.
+You may wish to discuss with your HR or trade union representative in advance of your transfer to confirm which policies and practices will be transferring.

-Your new employer may take some or all of your former employer's HR policies and practices and amend these to reflect the structure and size of the new organisation.
-Alternatively, they may decide to develop a new set of HR policies and practices or they may have existing HR policies and practices.
-These decisions should be subject to discussion with staff representatives.
+Your new employer may take some or all of your former employer's policies and practices and amend these to reflect the structure and size of the new organisation.
+Alternatively, they may decide to develop a new set of policies and practices or, they may already have a set of existing policies and practices.
+These decisions should be subject to discussion with the trade union representatives.

 Contractual terms and conditions of employment are protected in a TUPE transfer except in very exceptional circumstances.
+They should also be protected in a transfer where TUPE does not apply but the principles of TUPE are followed in accordance with the COSOP.
 If you are unsure what is included as part of your contract of employment you should speak to your HR department and/or trade union representative.

-Regardless of who your new employer is following transfer, you can expect the HR policies and practices of your new employing organisation to meet the requirements of employment and discrimination law, and to reflect a commitment to the provision of a high quality workplace and to being a good employer, as stated in the NHS Constitution.
-Your existing employer should work closely with you and, if you are a trade union member, your trade union representatives and your new employer to achieve this.
+Regardless of who your new employer is following transfer, you can expect the HR policies and practices of your new employing organisation to not only meet the requirements of employment and discrimination law but also, to reflect a commitment to the provision of a high quality workplace and to being a good employer, as stated in the NHS Constitution.
+Your existing employer should work closely with you, your trade union representatives and your new employer to achieve this.